 Bookmarking Charts & Reports

-If you would like to bookmark the chart or report for a specific broadcast, you can do so by tacking on “?bmon_channel=X” to the end of the chart/report URL, where X is the RF channel for the broadcast.
+If you would like to bookmark the chart or report for a specific broadcast, you can do so using query parameters with the charts launch pages.
+The launch page for ATSC 1.0 is https://sfbayatsc.koherence.com/index.php/atsc-3-0-broadcast-monitor-launch.
+It accepts the parameters “bmon_channel=XX” where XX specifies an RF channel and “bmon_chart=YY” where YY is one of Tuner (RF and Demodulation chart), PSIP, MPTS, or Program (Program & Bitrates chart).
 For example, to bookmark the tuner/demodulator chart for RF 35, bookmark the URL:

 Maintenance & Downtime